spatie/laravel-settings/README.md

 }
 ```

-You can create multiple groups of settings each with their own DTO, you could for example have `GlobalSettings`with the `global` group and `BlogSettings` with the `blog` group.
+You can create multiple groups of settings each with their own Dto, you could for example have `GlobalSettings`with the `global` group and `BlogSettings` with the `blog` group.
 It's up to you how to structure these settings.

+Although it is possible to use the same group for different Dto's we don't recommand using a group identifier more than once.

-You should add this settings DTO to your config file in the `settings` section, so it can be injected into the application when needed.
+You can add this settings DTO to your config file in the `settings` section, so it can be injected into the application when needed.
+Or let the package autodiscover settings, more on that later.

 ## Testing